aminb7/aminb7.github.io/_pages/about.md

 About
 ======
-I am Mohammad Amin Baqershahi, a recent BSc graduate student at the University of Tehran
+I am Mohammad Amin Baqershahi, a recent BSc graduate student at the University of Tehran.

 My research interests include **Distributed Systems**, **Computer Networks**, **Cloud Computing**, **IoT**, and **Software Engineering**.